 You have to protect your documents from disaster, too.
 Usually, that means some sort of offsite backup and storage.
 Internet backup costs run in the $50-80 per year range for about 50GB of space.
 Depending on how many documents you manage, you may be looking at another penny per page per year for backup and recovery services.
 Your hard costs of managing policies and procedures is now up to $0.16 — 16 cents — per page.

 Soft costs consist mainly of your employees’ time — the worker-hours you spend within the organization preparing, printing, collating, fixing, distributing, training, searching, maintaining, and answering questions about your policies, procedures, forms, and other documents.
-This is probably the most expensive piece of your policies and procedures system; hence, it’s where automating policies and procedures management will likely make the biggest difference in your cost.
+This is probably the most expensive piece of your policies and procedures system (not counting the cost to write policies and procedures); hence, it’s where automating policies and procedures management will likely make the biggest difference in your cost.

 It’s not uncommon to spend 60 minutes — or more — revising a document and circulating it for review and approval before it’s released for use.
 Once the document is released, employees can spend 2-10% of their time looking for the right policy, procedure, and/or form to do their job (and, of course, they sometimes don’t find anything), which brings us to training.

-Authors (and editors) need to be trained on formatting policies and procedures, storing and retaining policies and procedures, and of course reviewing and approving policies and procedures.
+Authors (and editors) need training to improve performance on formatting policies and procedures, storing and retaining policies and procedures, and of course reviewing and approving policies and procedures.
 Not to mention every employee needs training on how to find, use, and improve your policies and procedures.
 Training is one of the most overlooked areas of policies and procedures deployment so it’s no wonder that companies spend thousands on policies and procedures training alone.

 If you pay an average office worker $50,000 (including expenses and benefits), a small system of 100 documents could be costing you $30,000 a year in lost productivity.
 People’s time is getting more expensive every year– inflation, labor costs, and competing priorities all contribute to this problem.
 So, anything you can do to reduce the amount of time you spend on maintaining policies and procedures will have a significant impact on your performance.